cashonize/cashonize-wallet/README.md

 ## Cashonize: a Bitcoin Cash Wallet

-**Cashonize is an easy-to-use, multi-platfrom Bitcoin Cash wallet** <br>
+**Cashonize is an easy-to-use, multi-platform Bitcoin Cash wallet** <br>
 Cashonize supports CashTokens and WalletConnect which makes it an ideal wallet for using dapps on BCH. <br>
-Currently Cashonize is available as webwallet, a Windows desktop application and Android APK. <br>
+Currently Cashonize is available as a webwallet, a desktop application (for Windows & Linux) and an Android APK. <br>

 ### The wallet for you?